-Datamaran – the leading platform that analyzes ESG disclosure using qualitative and quantitative data – releases a brief on the TCFD signatories’ disclosure of climate change risks.
+Datamaran – the leading digital solutions that analyzes ESG disclosure using qualitative and quantitative data – releases a brief on the TCFD signatories’ disclosure of climate change risks.

 LONDON - Financial Services are lagging behind all other industries when it comes to climate change disclosure according to a new data brief released by Datamaran.
 Datamaran is the global leader in Software as a Service (SaaS) solutions for non-financial risk management.

 Primarily dominated by financial services, there are over 200 of The Task Force on Climate-Related Financial Disclosure (TCFD) signatories across all sectors, which account for $44 billion in average market capitalization per company.
 Coupled with the fact that financial services are one of the biggest sectors in terms of market capitalization, approximately $17 trillion, their potential impact on climate change can be far reaching.